 Frequently Asked Questions About Car Accidents

 A car accident is a traumatic occurrence.
 When involved in an accident, there are a lot of worries and anxieties that begin.
 There could be injuries, both mental and physical, and the damage to cars and property to worry about.
 If you get into a car accident, you might have a lot of questions.
 We’ve created this page to give you some general information if you happen to find yourself in an auto accident.
 This is all general information; each case is unique and poses its own scenario.
-If you do find yourself in a car accident, please contact Smith, Massey, Brodie, Guynn and Mayes for more information.
+If you do find yourself in a car accident, please contact Smith, Massey, Brodie & Guynn for more information.

 What Should I Do Right After an Auto or Car Accident?